Disease Modifying Therapies Choices booklet

 How does it work?

 Ponvory is an immune-modulating drug.
-It reduces the amount of circulating white blood cells (known as lymphocytes) and keeps them in the lymph nodes.
+It reduces the amount of circulating white blood cells, known as lymphocytes and keeps them in the lymph nodes.
 Fewer cells are then available to attack the myelin sheath.
-Decreasing nerve damage leads to a reduction in the number of relapses.
+This leads to a reduction in nerve damage and relapses (45).

 How can it help?

-Trials show that people taking ponesimod have fewer relapses than those taking teriflunomide.
-A significant improvement in fatigue was also seen in comparison.
+A randomised clinical trial showed that people taking ponesimod have fewer relapses than those taking teriflunomide.
+A significant improvement in fatigue was also seen in comparison (46).
+It has also been evidenced that higher dose ponesimod led to a 52 per cent reduction in annualised relapse rate, compared to placebo (47).

 How is it administered?

-It is taken as a tablet, once per day
+It is taken as a tablet, once per day.
+Dosages are started low and gradually increased over the first 14 days (45).

 Who manufactures it?